waffle-iron/docs-rackspace/doc/contributor-collateral/docteam-FAQ.rst

 The docs team consists of Information Developers (technical writers), and Information Architects.

-* Information Developers are a professional writers who produce technical documentation that helps people understand and use a product or service.
+* Information Developers are professional writers who produce technical documentation that helps people understand and use a product or service.
 * Information Architects ensure the structural design of shared information environments (our documentation) to support usability and findability.